 13. Gelato: Indulge In The Flavors

 What can be more romantic than sharing your favorite ice cream?!
 Thanks to Italy, you can easily spot a Gelato outlet after every few minutes of your walk in Venice.
 Velvety, sweet, and refreshing, a scoop of Gelato is all you need to make your honeymoon more memorable.
 Look for a bench nearby or a promenade overlooking the beautiful canal, and satiate your sweet tooth.
+So, simply taking a walk and enjoying different flavours ice-cream is one of the most exciting things to do in Venice for couples.

 Location: You can easily find Gelato outlets at San Marco, Strada Nova, Castello etc.